zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-clauses.md

 #### Selecting Distinct Values with `DISTINCT` {#distinct}

 The keyword `DISTINCT` specifies that duplicate rows must not be included in the result.
 If used, `DISTINCT` should follow directly after `SELECT`.
 It is not possible to request only some attributes to be distinct. `Null` is treated as a separate value.
-If the query result containts multiple `Null` values, `DISTINCT` is appplied to them the same way it would be applied to other values.
+If the query result contains multiple `Null` values, `DISTINCT` is applied to them the same way it would be applied to other values.

 In this example, the `Sales.Customer` entity has 4 objects.